-Our second annual walk and picnic benefiting the George Mark Children's House will be on Saturday, March 16, 2013 at the Lafayette Reservoir.
-To register for this event, please click on our Walk logo below!
-Expect a brisk walk, a loving community, good food, and fun raffle prizes.
-We look forward to seeing you and we thank you for your support!
+Our second annual walk and picnic benefiting the George Mark Children's House was held on Saturday, March 16, 2013 at the Lafayette Reservoir.
+Together, this year, we raised approximately $9000 for GMCH.
+We look forward to seeing you at our walk next year and we thank you for your support!

 TEAM NOAH GEAR

 Get your Team Noah gear!
 As with most everything we do here, 100% of the proceeds go directly to GMCH.
 Just click on the Mockingbird image below to purchase gear.

 We collected more than two truckloads of new and unwrapped toys for Noah's Toy Drive.
 We gave all items to Children's Hospital Oakland for distribution to babies, kids, and teens--all in need of a little joy!
 Stay tuned for Noah's Holiday Toy Drive 2013!